yttrium7/RadarScope-v2.0/README.md

 3. `TestPresenter` and `Viewer` Interface in the `main.controller` is the supplement class for the unit tests.
 4. `AndroidTest` folder stores the instrumentation tests of `LoginActivity` and `WelcomeActivity`.
 5. It uses `espresso` and `Junit4` to test the UI and Activity of the projects.

+## Source by
+the University of Melbourne COMP30022